 How the Workshops Are Conducted

-Schloss Dagstuhl wishes to support parents who would otherwise not be able to attend our events due to a lack of childcare opportunities at home.
-You will find more detailed information here.
+- Schloss Dagstuhl wishes to support parents who would otherwise not be able to attend our events due to a lack of childcare opportunities at home.
+You will find more detailed information on childcare, here.